+Group instruction in instrumental music begins in grade four with string instruments and grade five with band instruments.
 Students receive weekly groups lessons and weekly full ensemble rehearsals in grades 4 and 5.
 Students in grades 6 - 8 receive weekly group lessons and daily ensemble rehearsals.
-A letter giving details of both the band and orchestra program is sent to all parents in the spring.
+We wend a detailed letter regarding the band and orchestra program to all parents in the spring.
 Chorus is offered as an after school self-funded program in grades 3 and 4.
 In grades 5 - 8, chorus is offered during the school day.

 Information Literacy Program

 The Information Literacy Program is integrated into the curriculum by providing access to information and ideas that will assist students in achieving mastery of the curriculum.
 District 67 offers a comprehensive school library program that enhances the delivery of the Information Literacy Program.